abbas-taher/processing-duplicates--list-scala-functional-way/README.md

     res: List[Int] = List(4, 2, 2, 1, 1, 3, 2)

 ### Problem\#9: Group consecutive duplicates of list into sublists
 Now we can tackle the next problem where we group repeated elements into a separate sublists.
-Given our parametrized function "processDup" above, the solution for this problem is amazingly simple:
+Given our parameterized function "processDup" above, the solution for this problem is amazingly simple:

     val listdup = List (1,1,1,1,2,2,4,4,5,3,4,4,4,3,3)